MOohTus/ODAMNet/README.rst

 .. code-block:: bash

-   python3 main.py multixrank --factorList FILENAME --configPath PATH --networksPath PATH --seedsFile FILENAME --sifFileName FILENAME
+   odamnet multixrank --factorList FILENAME --configPath PATH --networksPath PATH --seedsFile FILENAME --sifFileName FILENAME

 The documentation is in the ``doc/html/index.html`` for now.
 Will is it hosted by ReadTheDocs after ?